Paul Banks (American singer): Personal life

-Though he was born in England to English parents, Banks speaks with a Midwestern American accent due to growing up primarily in Michigan.
+Though he was born in Essex to English parents, Banks speaks with a Midwestern American accent due to growing up primarily in Michigan.
 As a result of his time in Spain and Mexico, he is fluent in Spanish and speaks the language with a Mexican accent.
 In contrast to Interpol's often melancholic indie rock sound, Banks has been a fan of hip hop since he was a child and has worked as a hip hop DJ under the pseudonym DJ Fancypants.

-Banks began a relationship with Danish supermodel Helena Christensen in 2011.
+Banks began a relationship with Danish supermodel Helena Christensen in 2008.
 They split up in 2015.
-He later began dating Juliet Seger, with whom he lives in Berlin.
+He later began dating fashion designer Juliet Seger, with whom he lives in Berlin.
 He also maintains an apartment in Lower Manhattan.
 In November 2022, he and Seger were engaged and expecting their first child together.